 How then does the modern seeker find clarity with such long-standing questions that have challenged the greatest minds of all time?
 I’m exceedingly reluctant to say what others should do, but here is an account of a spiritual experience that gave me some clarity I desperately needed, illuminated beyond intellect.

 At age 21 I decided to give college life another try.
 My previous attempt was interesting but directionless, so I quit and went to work.
-After several low-paying jobs serving affluent people, I was resentful and became determined to not be among those who bowed to the rich.
+After several low-paying jobs serving affluent people, I was resentful.
+So I resolved I’d never be among those who bowed to the rich.
 Back at a different university, I was hungry for knowledge and ambitious to learn something useful.

 Despite my optimism I was very nervous about my future.
 But living with chronic anxiety was so normal for me that I wasn’t aware life could be conducted any other way.
 At the time I described myself as spiritual but not religious, though I understood very little of what I meant by that.
 In the midst of my confusion I had the first truly spiritual experience I am aware of, which happened shortly after my arrival on campus.

 It was a Saturday afternoon and I was lounging around my dorm room when there was a loud knock on the door, a guy from down the hall.
 “Hey JJ, you wanna make twenty-five bucks for two hours work?”
 You better believe I did.
 This was 1979 when minimum wage was three dollars an hour, so this was good money.
 Off I went with him.
 “What are we going to do?”
 I asked.
 “Sell t-shirts,” he said.